chef/chef-web-docs/chef_master/source/install_dk.rst

 -----------------------------------------------------
 To install the Chef development kit:

 #.
 Visit this page: https://downloads.chef.io/chefdk/.
-The Chef development kit supports Mac OS X, Red Hat Enterprise Linux, Ubuntu, and Microsoft Windows.
+The Chef development kit supports macOS, Red Hat Enterprise Linux, Ubuntu, and Microsoft Windows.
 #.
-Select a platform, and then a package. (chef-docs uses the Mac OS X setup within the documentation.)
+Select a platform, and then a package. (chef-docs uses the macOS setup within the documentation.)
 #.
 Click the download button.
 #.
 Follow the steps in the installer and install the Chef development kit to your machine.
 The Chef development kit is installed to ``/opt/chefdk/`` on UNIX and Linux systems.
 #.
 When finished, open a command window and enter the following: